status-im/nim-eth2-scenarios/README.md

 Currently it is used for:

 - Having multiple test vectors versions side-by-side for progressive update between spec versions
-- SSZ test vectors are still using a json format from 0.8.1.
+- SSZ test vectors that are still using a JSON format from 0.8.1.
-- SSZ test vectors in json requires LFS
+- SSZ test vectors in JSON that require LFS

 ## Cloning the repo